4GeeksAcademy/machine-learning-content/08-3d-cloud/cloud-computing.md

 Cloud computing relies on sharing of resources to achieve coherence and typically using a "pay-as-you-go" model which can help in reducing capital expenses but be careful because it may also lead to unexpected operating expenses for unaware users.

 There are many benefits we could mention from implementing cloud computing in our organizations.
-To mention just a couple of them are cost reduction and inmediacy.
 Of course cloud computing can also involve risks.
-To name a few are dependency and provacy related aspects.
+It can be helpful with cost reduction and inmediacy but it can involve dependency and privacy related aspects risks.

 The main characteristics of cloud computing are: